hackle/blog-rust/raw/conways-game-of-life-in-TYPEscript.md

 Before this point, no values are required, it's all type-level stuff.
 Eventually, the types result in values.
 The value `const moves = Play<'x..x..', 5>` will contain 5 consecutive moves, calculated by the `Play` type.
 We then lapse into value-level programming, i.z. a function written in vanilla TypeScript to loop through these 5 moves for animated display.

-That's it!
+That's it.
 It's not something that I should be doing every day, but it's definitely fun.
 Go grab the code [here](https://github.com/hackle/blog-rust/blob/master/sample/conway.ts) and have a play!